 We are redeveloping 17 Director of Housing owned family violence refuges and constructing two new refuges specifically for Aboriginal victim survivors of family violence.

-Site selection for the new core and cluster facilities is based on a range of criteria to support safety, accessibility and connection to community.
-Family Safety Victoria is working closely with the Department of Health and Human Services (DHHS) Asset Management Branch, DHHS local area offices and the refuge service provider to select the most appropriate site for future refuges.
+Site selection for the new core and cluster facilities has been based on a range of criteria to support safety, accessibility and connection to community.
+Family Safety Victoria is working closely with Homes Victoria within the Department of Families, Fairness and Housing (DFFH), DFFH local area offices and refuge service providers to select the most appropriate site for future refuges.
 Sites are considered against the following criteria:

 Standard design requirements have been developed to ensure consistency across all new core and cluster refuges.
 These articulate the building features, standard inclusions and accessibility requirements that apply across all new developments.
 A consistent project delivery methodology is also in place which includes key phases of land acquisition, procurement of contracted services, user consultation, construction, building handover and transition to service.

-Site locations are also selected to be in high demand areas to ensure victim survivors can access the support they need.
+Site locations have been selected to be in high demand areas to ensure victim survivors can access the support they need.
 The facilities promote safety and are accessible to people with disabilities as well as providing connections to community, school and work.

 The 2019-20 State Budget provided funding to agencies to support refuges to:

-Completion of the project will increase the number of households that can be accommodated in Director of Housing owned refuges by approximately 50% from around 105 to around 160 households.
+Completion of the project will increase the number of households that can be accommodated in Director of Housing owned refuges by approximately 50 per cent from around 105 to around 160 households.

-- A state-wide project control group and local user groups with sector representatives was established to oversee this work and they continue to meet regularly to oversee progress and manage any developing risks or issues.
+A state-wide project control group and local user groups with sector representatives have overseen this work and will continue to meet regularly to oversee progress and manage any developing risks or issues.